JatinAMD/hipBenchmark/README.md

 Guide to Micro-Benchmark your HIP Code.

-Figuring out the time for one approach vs another, or to compare HIP/CUDA Performance.
+Know the time spent by critical section of your code or to compare performance of one approach vs another, or to compare HIP/CUDA Performance.

 We use Google's Benchmark lib.

 Steps: